premium-minds/native-memory-agent/README.md

   EchoServer.java 8080
 ```

+ * `-XX:NativeMemoryTracking=summary` or `-XX:NativeMemoryTracking=detail` is required to active native memory tracking
  * `localhost:8125` is the address for a UDP StatsD server
  * `foo=bar` are tags to be sent along with metrics, delimted by a comma